grahamedgecombe/pgzstd/README.markdown

 `zstd_decompress` decompresses the provided Zstandard stream in `data` and returns the uncompressed data.
 A preset `dictionary`, matching the dictionary used to compress the data, may also be provided.

+`zstd_length` returns the decompressed length of the provided Zstandard stream.

 ## Example